Recreation, Adventure Education & Leisure Management – Paul Smith’s College

 Learn to work with diverse groups to design and deliver high-quality recreation experiences that are ecologically and economically sound.
-Experiential education, leadership, management skills and adventure opportunities are the emphasis of this bachelor’s-degree program.
+Experiential education, leadership, management skills and adventure opportunities are the emphasis of our recreation degree.
 Students choose from several minors, including outdoor leadership, environmental communication and environmental studies.
 No matter which area of focus you select, you’ll graduate with a highly marketable and capable set of skills:

 - “Leave No Trace” wilderness travel and camping

 - Best practices in recreational program design and delivery

 - Effective management techniques for sustainable nature-based operations

 - Ability to analyze the cultural, historical and environmental impacts of nature-based tourism

 In your time in this program you will study best practices to provide safe high quality recreation experiences that are ecologically and economically sustainable.
 You will learn to plan and conduct recreation experiences that will include using our own high and low ropes courses, rock climbing, sea kayaking, winter camping, as well as planning and going on a Practicum trip to places like, Hawaii or the Virgin Islands.
 In addition to these recreational skills courses you will learn trip planning, marketing, tourism, and risk management practices.

 Study Abroad opportunities are available for you with many different countries available for exploration.